dorothychen-design/dorothychen-design.github.io/_pages/about.md

 ## Education

-Dorothy is a recent graduate from Vanderbilt University.

 * Vanderbilt University | August 2023 - May 2026
   * BA, Studio Art
   * Minor in Digital Fabrication